Mefistophell/google-drive-download/README.md

-# google-drive-download (Google Drive File Downloader)
+# google-drive-dwn (Google Drive File Downloader)

 ## Purpose

-`google-drive-download` is an simple way to download a shared file from Google Drive.
+`google-drive-dwn` is an simple way to download a shared file from Google Drive.

 The module can perform: